Erl-koenig/http-header-tracker/plugin/privacy-policy.md

 - **Server mode**: Data is only sent to the server endpoint you explicitly configure
 - We do not use third-party analytics, tracking, or advertising services

+## GDPR Notice for EU Users

+HTTP headers may occasionally contain personal data relating to individuals other than yourself.
+By using this extension, you may be processing personal data under GDPR.
+We recommend:

+- Only using this extension on websites you own/control
+- Ensuring you have a legal basis if processing others' data
+- Not using server mode to transmit data to third parties unless you have appropriate data processing agreements in place
+- Consulting legal counsel if you plan to use collected data for commercial purposes

+## Disclaimer and Limitation of Liability

+**This extension is provided "AS IS" without any warranty.**

+- We make **no guarantees** that anonymization will catch all sensitive data
+- We are **not responsible** for any data breaches, privacy violations, or legal issues arising from your use
+- We are **not liable** for data you send to third-party servers you configure
+- You use this extension **at your own risk** and are solely responsible for compliance with applicable laws

+**By using this extension, you agree to hold the developer harmless from any claims or damages.**

 ## Changes to This Policy

 We may update this privacy policy to reflect changes to our practices or for legal/regulatory reasons.
 The "Last Updated" date at the top will be revised accordingly.
 We encourage you to review this policy periodically.